AndreyEfimovDev/Support/PrivacyPolicyStartToSwiftUI_En.md

 # PRIVACY POLICY FOR StartToSwiftUI

-**Last Updated:** November 8, 2025
+**Last Updated:** 28 January 2026

----

-## INTRODUCTION
+## Introduction

 StartToSwiftUI (the "App", "we") respects your privacy.
 This policy explains how we handle information within our application.

-### SUMMARY:
+## Summary

-- We do NOT collect personal data
+*   We do not collect personal data.
-- All data is stored locally on your device
+*   All data is stored locally on your device.
-- We do NOT track your activity
+*   We do not track your activity.
-- We do NOT share data with third parties
+*   We do not share data with third parties.
-- We do NOT use analytics or advertising
+*   We do not use analytics or advertising services.

----

-## 1. WHAT DATA WE COLLECT
+## 1. Data We Handle

-The App does NOT collect, store, or transmit any user personal data to external servers.
+The App does **not** collect, store, or transmit any user personal data to external servers.

 **Data you create within the App:**
-- Collections of links to educational materials
-- Collection titles and short descriptions
-- Link metadata (author, source, date)
+*   Your own content for mastering SwiftUI.
+*   Titles, introductory information, and personal notes.
+*   Metadata (e.g., author, source, date).

-All this data is stored exclusively locally on your device using built-in iOS mechanisms (FileManager and UserDefaults).
+All such data is stored exclusively on your device using built-in iOS data persistence mechanisms (SwiftData + CloudKit, FileManager, and UserDefaults).

----

-## 2. WHERE DATA IS STORED
+## 2. Where Data Is Stored

-- All data is stored locally on your iPhone/iPad
+*   All data is stored locally on your iPhone or iPad.
-- We do NOT have access to your data
+*   We do not have access to your data.
-- Data is NOT transmitted to our servers or third-party servers
+*   Data is not transmitted to our servers or to third-party servers.

----

-## 3. CURATED COLLECTION DOWNLOAD
+## 3. Curated Collection Download

-When downloading the pre-built collection of SwiftUI links:
+When downloading the pre-built collection of SwiftUI materials:
-- The collection is downloaded into the App from a cloud service only upon your request
+*   The collection is downloaded into the App from a cloud service **only** at your explicit request.
-- The data remains on your device
+*   The data then resides solely on your device.
-- We do NOT track which collections you have downloaded
+*   We do not track which collections you download.
-- We do NOT know which links you view
+*   We do not know which content you view.

----

-## 4. EXTERNAL LINKS
+## 4. External Links

-The App contains links to external educational resources (websites, YouTube, etc.).
+The App may contain links to external educational resources (e.g., learning videos, articles).

-**It is important to understand:**
-- When following links, you leave the App
-- External sites are governed by their own privacy policies
-- We do NOT control and are NOT responsible for the privacy practices of these sites
-- We recommend reviewing the privacy policy of each website you visit

----
+**Important:** When you follow these links, you leave our App.
+External sites have their own privacy policies and practices, over which we have no control and for which we accept no responsibility.
+We recommend reviewing the privacy policy of any external site you visit.

-## 5. USER RIGHTS
+## 5. Your Rights and Management

 You have full control over your data:

-- **Data Deletion:** Delete the App, and all data will be removed
+*   **Data Deletion:** Uninstalling the App will remove all locally stored data.
-- **Data Export:** You can export your collections
+*   **Data Export:** You can export your content from within the App.
-- **Control:** You have full control over which links to add and store
+*   **Control:** You decide which content to add, edit, or remove.

----

-## 6. DATA SECURITY
+## 6. Data Security

-- Data is protected by the built-in security mechanisms of iOS
+Your data is protected by the built-in security and encryption mechanisms of the iOS operating system.
+Access to the data is restricted to users of the device on which the App is installed.
-- The App uses standard iOS encryption for local storage
-- Only you can access the data through your device

----

-## 7. CHILDREN
+## 7. Children

-The App is intended for educational purposes and is suitable for all ages.
-We do not collect any data, including children's data.
+The App is intended for general educational use and is suitable for all ages.
+As we do not collect any data from users, we consequently do not collect any data from children.

----

-## 8. CHANGES TO THE POLICY
+## 8. Changes to This Policy

 We may update this Privacy Policy.
-We will notify you of significant changes via:
+We will notify you of significant changes by:
-- Updating the "Last Updated" date in this document
+*   Updating the "Last Updated" date at the top of this document.
-- A notification within the App upon next launch
+*   Providing a notification within the App upon your next launch.

-Continued use of the App after changes constitutes your acceptance of the updated policy.
+Your continued use of the App after any such changes constitutes your acceptance of the revised policy.

----

-## 9. CONTACT INFORMATION
+## 9. Contact Us

-If you have questions about the Privacy Policy, please contact us:
+If you have any questions about this Privacy Policy, please contact us:

 **Email:** andrey.efimov.dev@gmail.com
 **Developer:** Andrey Efimov

----

-## 10. CONSENT
+## 10. Consent

-By using the App, you consent to the terms outlined in this Privacy Policy.
+By using the App, you signify your consent to the terms of this Privacy Policy.

 ---